ramipiik/tiralabra/README.md

 ```
 poetry run invoke start
 ```
-Alternatively, if you don't want to install Poetry, you can just run `python3 main.py` in the "Main" directory.
+Alternatively, if you don't want to install Poetry, you try just running `python3 main.py` in the "Main" directory.

 ## Tests (optional)
 ### Run unit tests